See Recent Dissertation Abstracts for information on the expansive range of scholarship topics emanating from students in IPTD.

 Sam O’Connell is Associate Professor of Theatre and Interdisciplinary Arts at Worcester State University.
 Most recently, he published “The Wiz and the African Diaspora Musical: Rethinking the Research Questions in Black Musical Historiography” in Companion to African American Theatre and Performance (Routledge, 2018), edited by Kathy A. Perkins, Sandra L. Richards, Reneé Alexander Craft, and Thomas F. DeFrantz.

 Jonathan Foley Sherman is an Executive Assistant at Atomic Design, Inc. He is the author of A Strange Proximity: Stage Presence, Failure, and the Ethics of Attentions (Routledge, 2016)and co-editor, with Maaike Bleeker and Eirini Nedelkopou, of Performance and Phenomenology: Traditions ad Transformations (Routledge, 2015).

-Daniel T. Smith Jr. is an Assistant Professor of Theatre Studies at Michigan State University.
+Daniel T. Smith, Jr. is an Assistant Professor of Theatre Studies at Michigan State University.
 He is a professional dramaturg and theatre historian with research interests in seventeenth- and eighteenth century French theatre.
 His work in translation for the stage has been published by The Mercurian and Broadway Play Publishing.
 He serves as an officer in the Dramaturgy Focus Group of the Association for Theatre in Higher Education (ATHE) and as editor of the journal Theatre/Practice.